Apostolic succession: Indifference to the issue or rejection of the doctrine

 Other Lutheran churches are indifferent as a matter of doctrine regarding this particular issue of ecclesiastical governance.
 In America, the conservative Lutheran Church–Missouri Synod (LCMS) places its church authority in the congregation rather than in the bishop, and ordinations are typically performed by another pastor, although its founder, C. F. W. Walther, while establishing congregational polity for the LCMS, considered polity (a church's form of government) to be a matter of adiaphora (something indifferent).

+Parts of Confessional Lutheranism have retained apostolic succession, such as the Mission Province (Missionsprovinsen), Evangelical Lutheran Church of Ingria and Evangelical Lutheran Church in Kenya, for example (see Lutheran churches); these are members of the International Lutheran Council.
+On the other hand, certain other Confessional Lutheran churches including Wisconsin Evangelical Lutheran Synod (WELS) and LCMS reject apostolic succession as a biblical doctrine.
+These churches teach that the Bible contains no evidence showing that the office must be conveyed by laying-on of hands and no Biblical command that it must be by a special class of bishops.
+The Wisconsin Evangelical Lutheran Synod teaches that there is no evidence the Roman popes have historic succession from Peter other than their own claim that it is so and states that there are a number of major problems with the Roman Catholic view on apostolic succession: